aaronallen8455/graph-trace/README.md

   which are on by default for `O1` and `O2` settings, graph nodes that should be distinct can sometimes get merged into a single node.
-To prevent this, it is recommended that you turn these optimisations off using the `-fno-cse` and `-fno-full-laziness` flags when compiling with the `graph-trace` plugin.
+To prevent this, it is recommended that you turn these optimisations off using the `-fno-cse` and `-fno-full-laziness` GHC options when compiling with the `graph-trace` plugin.
+- __Type signatures__
+  Top level function bindings that don't have signatures won't be traced at all.
+Function bindings in `where` or `let` blocks that don't have type signatures won't emit function call traces, meaning they won't generate new nodes in the graph but traces emitted from them will still appear in the node body of the calling function.
 - __Type class methods__
   For type class instance methods to be traced correctly, the class method definitions must be in a package compiled with the plugin and you'll also